 - Lead guitar phrasing (your ability to make the notes you are playing sound great).

 These skills apply universally to all musical styles.

 The Guitar Playing Accelerator makes tracking your musical progress very simple (and fun).

 Choosing The Right Guitar Exercises Step #3: Identify The Fastest Way To Get Where You Want To Go

 After you identify your musical weaknesses, look for (or create) guitar practice items that close the gaps in your musical skills most quickly.

 Expert guitar teachers turn general guitar exercises into specific practice items that solve your musical frustrations and accelerate your progress.

 This video shows how to customize guitar exercises to solve your specific musical challenges:

-This guitar practice eBook helps you play your guitar exercises consistently and reliably without mistakes.
+This guitar practice eBook helps you play the right guitar exercises consistently and reliably without mistakes for big results.